icoffiel/kafka-game/README.md

 ![Architecture](.docs/images/architecture.svg)

 The application uses The following microservices to add the expected entites to the system:
-- Systems: To manage Gaming Systems
+- Systems: To manage gaming systems
 - Games: To manage games

 Each of the microservices databases are then connected to Kafka via Kafka connect to produce messages whenever systems